uk-gov-mirror/alphagov.local-links-manager/docs/adding-a-new-lgsl-code.md

 - `county/unitary`
 - `district/unitary`

+After deploying this you will need to run the rake task `local_transactions:fetch_and_clean` against the Publisher app.

 ## 3. Activate relevant service interactions
 You can either do this by creating a local transaction in Publisher, but this may show the transaction on the live site before the links are ready, so check